 - Must be completed in: this can be applied when you want to set a specific date or timeframe for members to complete the rule (ex: for chasing a purchase asap, thus rewarding your members with still available rewards that have not expired yet)

-2.- Number of transactions: to react to the number of purchase events (measured by receipts).
+To react to the number of purchase events (measured by receipts).

 - Every x transactions: when members have purchased more than once (ex: rewarding repeating buyers counting the number of single transactions they’ve done)